Apricot0/Programming-Abstractions-Related-to-Math-Group/README.md

 ![Figure5](Figure5.png)

 **Figure 5**: The square (left) initialized by passing arguments (3, 3), (2,3), (2,2), and (3,2) (in this order) is, indeed, a valid square.
 Without such a convention being followed, we could end up with non-polygonal open curves (right).
-If the constructor is called with four points that do not form a valid square, your constructor must throw an IllegalArgumentException.
+If the constructor is called with four points that do not form a valid square, your constructor must throw an `IllegalArgumentException`.